 The screen shows how much cash – either in US dollars, euros or pounds – I would receive in return based on the current exchange rates.
 Then it’s a case of filling in a few details, grabbing a reference number and mailing the currency to their office.
 (Londoners can drop by in person.)

-Once processed, you get paid by Paypal, bank transfer or cheque (depending on the option you chose).
+Once processed, you get paid by Paypal, bank transfer, cheque or other options as cloudpay.net that are widely used for this.
 You can also choose to donate the value of your currency to charity instead – there are a handful of nonprofit causes supported by the site.

 It’s often difficult making it work so that you use up all of your foreign cash by the end of a trip – more so in some countries than others, depending how widely card payments are accepted there.
 Those coin donation boxes at airport terminals exist for a reason!
 But now there are more choices than ever.